 Our restated certificate of incorporation and restated bylaws provide that our business is to be managed by or under the direction of our Board of Directors.
 Our Board of Directors is divided into three classes for purposes of election.
 One class is elected at each Annual Meeting of Stockholders to serve for a three-year term.
-Our Board of Directors, which consists of seven members, is classified into three classes as follows:
+Our Board of Directors, which consists of eight members, is classified into three classes as follows:

-- the Class I directors are Paul A. Friedman, M.D. and Kenneth M. Bate, and their terms will expire at the Annual Meeting of Stockholders to be held in 2020; - the Class II directors are Rebecca Taub, M.D. and Fred B. Craves, Ph.D., and their terms will expire at the Annual Meeting of Stockholders to be held in 2021; and - the Class III directors are Keith R. Gollust, David Milligan, Ph.D. and Richard S. Levy, M.D., and their terms are scheduled to expire at the at the forthcoming Annual Meeting of Stockholders to be held in 2019.
+- the Class I directors are Paul A. Friedman, M.D., Kenneth M. Bate and James M. Daly, and their terms will expire at the Annual Meeting of Stockholders to be held in 2023; - the Class II directors are Rebecca Taub, M.D. and Fred B. Craves, Ph.D., and their terms will expire at the Annual Meeting of Stockholders to be held in 2021; and - the Class III directors are Keith R. Gollust, David Milligan, Ph.D. and Richard S. Levy, M.D., and their terms are scheduled to expire at the at the Annual Meeting of Stockholders to be held in 2022.

-On March 7, 2019, our Nominating and Governance Committee nominated Keith R. Gollust, David Milligan, Ph.D. and Richard S. Levy for election at the Annual Meeting for a term of three years to serve until the 2022 Annual Meeting of Stockholders, and until their respective successors have been elected and qualified.
+On March 4, 2021, our Nominating and Governance Committee nominated, and our Board thereafter approved on the same date, Rebecca Taub, M.D. and Fred B. Craves, Ph.D. for election at the Annual Meeting for a term of three years to serve until the 2024 Annual Meeting of Stockholders, and until their respective successors have been elected and qualified.

 Set forth below are the names of the persons nominated as directors and directors, their ages, their offices in the company, if any, their principal occupations or employment for at least the past five years, the length of their tenure as directors and the names of other public companies in which such persons hold or have held directorships during the past five years.
-Additionally, information is set forth below about the specific experience, qualifications, attributes or skills relevant to service on our Board of Directors.
+Except as otherwise specified, such information is reflected as of April 1, 2021.
+As used in certain of the following biographical descriptions, the term "Private Madrigal" refers to Madrigal Pharmaceuticals, Inc., a privately-held Delaware corporation focused on developing innovative therapeutic candidates for the treatment of cardiovascular, metabolic and liver diseases prior to the consummation of the Merger; the term "Merger" means the July 22, 2016 business combination transaction and name change which involved the merger of Private Madrigal and a subsidiary of Synta and resulted in the establishment of Public Madrigal; and the term "Synta" refers to Synta Pharmaceuticals Corp., a publicly traded Delaware corporation is set forth below about the specific experience, qualifications, attributes or skills relevant to service on our Board of Directors.

-Name Age Position Kenneth M. Bate (1)(2) 68 Class I Director Fred B. Craves, Ph.D.(2)(3) 73 Lead Director and Class II Director Paul A. Friedman, M.D.
-76 Chairman of the Board of Directors, Chief Executive Officer and Class I Director Keith R. Gollust (1)(3) 73 Class III Director Richard S. Levy, M.D.(2)(3) 61 Class III Director David Milligan, Ph.D.(1)(2) 78 Class III Director Rebecca Taub, M.D.
-67 Chief Medical Officer, Executive Vice President, Research & Development and Class II Director
+Name Age Position Kenneth M. Bate (1)(2) 70 Class I Director Fred B. Craves, Ph.D.
+(2)(3) 75 Lead Director and Class II Director James M. Daly (1)(3) 59 Class I Director Paul A. Friedman, M.D.
+78 Chairman of the Board of Directors, Chief Executive Officer and Class I Director Keith R. Gollust (1)(3) 75 Class III Director Richard S. Levy, M.D.
+(2)(3) 63 Class III Director David Milligan, Ph.D.
+(1)(2) 80 Class III Director Rebecca Taub, M.D.
+69 President, Research & Development, Chief Medical Officer and Class II Director